|Sales & Marketing|

 |PCI compliance fee:||Variable|

 There is no specific information available online about the standard Anovia Payments contract at this time.
-The company’s partnership with TSYS means that Anovia Payments likely offers contract terms that are very similar to those of TSYS.
-It is possible that these terms may vary, though, depending on a merchant’s business type, size, and time in business.
-One complaint in the comment section of this review describes fund withholding by Anovia, but this seems to be an isolated incident at this time.
+The company’s partnerships with TSYS, Cynergy Data, and First Data mean that Anovia Payments likely offers contract terms that are very similar to the terms offered by those companies.
+Some merchants have mentioned a three-year agreement with an early termination fee of $495 and an annual PCI compliance fee of $99, but it is possible that these terms may vary depending on a merchant’s business type, size, and time in business.
+Merchants also mention issues with fund withholding, which may be related to account setup errors.

 |Key Points – Complaints & Service|